I have been a student of voice technique since my first voice lesson with Gayle Gaylord in New York City in 1967.

 I have done broadway type shows in civic productions of "Roar of the Greasepaint Smell of the Crowd" written by Anthony Newly,

-and "West Side Story" and landed the role of the male lead Tony.
+and "West Side Story" and landed the role of the male lead "Tony".
 The reviews were great!
-They liked me!
+I am still proud of the reviews!

 I have recorded 2 CD's "Limerence" consisting of ballads from the Great American Song Book, and "Invitation" consisting of more